gestalt-config/gestalt/README.md

 ```

 # Gestalt getConfig path options
+Gestalt is **not case sensitive**.
+Since Gestalt interops between Environment Variables and other sources with various cases, all strings in Gestalt are normalized to a lower case.
 Gestalt uses a SentenceLexer provided by the builder to convert the path passed to the Gestalt getConfig interface into tokens that Gestalt can use to navigate to your sub node.
 The default SentenceLexer supports paths seperated by the '.' and indexing into arrays using a '[0]' format.
 If you want to use a different path style you can provide your own SentenceLexer to Gestalt.